 As a less pricey curling tool set, perm rods offer an east way to get tight ringlet curls.
 Just like the other curl tools on this list, perm rods should be applied on wet-to-damp hair and let the air do the rest of the work.
 If you don’t have a hair dryer, make sure you don’t have any errands you need to run since the small diameter means you’re rolling your hair on it multiple times, which takes longer to dry.

-Straightening natural hair can be a lengthy process.
-But you can cheat your way there with a good old-fashioned roller set.
-Use larger rollers on damp hair to get maximum stretch, and when your hair is dry, make sure to comb through for added smoothing.
+Straightening natural hair can be a lengthy process, but you can cheat your way there with a good old-fashioned roller set.
+Use large rollers on damp hair to get maximum stretch, and when your hair is dry, make sure to comb through a hydrating serum to seal your ends.
 If you have a hair dryer, you can achieve this look in as little as 30 minutes.

 As far as braiding goes, pigtail cornrows are one the easier styles to achieve on your own.
 Unlike French braids, you need to make sure the crossing sections and the hairs you pick up along the way are going in an underhanded direction so your actual braids will pop off the head.
 For pigtails, the process can be done in 15 minutes or less if you’re an experienced braider.

 Whether braids are too hard to do, or you just prefer a two-stranded look, flat twists are your friend.
 If you’re feeling extra fancy, you can even sweep them back into a low-placed bun.
 If you make your twists pretty large, the process can be done in less than an hour.

 What’s better than a regular bun?
 A mess one, of course.
 It should take less than a minute to do and maybe another minute if you like to style your baby hairs.

 You can hack your way to a glam style with a drawstring ponytail.
 If you’ve never tried it before, brush your hair down in a low bun and wrap the ponytail around it.
 You can get this done in a few minutes.